YoeriNijs/CSVReader/README.md

 # CSVReader
 A simple csv reader in Java that converts csv input to custom csv output.
-In this example, data from another company can be converted to standards that can be imported in AFAS business software.
+In this example, data from another company will be converted to AFAS business software standards.

 # Running the reader
 - Clone the project